Experts Predict Donald Trump Will Win Election By A Wide Margin Despite Polling

 Part of the issue, they argue, is that individuals want to give socially acceptable answers in order to avoid judgment or confrontation.

-The current political climate leads some people to believe that showing support for Trump and his Vice President Mike Pence is undesirable, so they avoid giving an honest answer.
-They point to a recent poll by the right-leaning Cato Institute that showed two-thirds of respondents saying that they felt the political climate was so “harsh” that they feared telling pollsters the truth.
+The current political climate leads some people to believe that showing support for Trump and Vice President Mike Pence is undesirable, so they supposedly avoid giving an honest answer.
+The authors pointed to a recent poll by the right-leaning Cato Institute that showed two-thirds of respondents saying that they felt the political climate was so “harsh” that they feared telling pollsters the truth.

-The second issue, the authors argue, is that polling samples tend to exclude a number of demographics that can sway what polls show versus what happens in reality.
+The second purported issue is that polling samples tend to exclude a number of demographics that can sway what polls show versus what happens in reality.

-For instance, reaching individuals on a landline rather than a cellphone can impact the demographic. it’s also not certain the people who are polled are the same who will show up to cast their votes.
-While that’s always an issue, right now there is a particular problem with people who distrust pollsters among Trump supporters.
+For instance, reaching individuals on a landline rather than a cellphone can impact the demographic.
+It’s also not certain the people who are polled are the same who will show up to cast their votes.
+While that’s always an issue, right now there is a particular problem among some Trump supporters who apparently don’t trust pollsters.

 The third element has to do with the current news cycle.

-“What’s going on in a particular moment in time can influence voter attitudes, particularly in swing states,” the authors argue.
+“What’s going on in a particular moment in time can influence voter attitudes, particularly in swing states,” the authors argued.

-They point to the controversial story of Hunter Biden’s alleged emails as having an impact on the opinions of voters that may not have been reflected in polling.
+They pointed to the story of Hunter Biden’s alleged emails as having an impact on the opinions of voters that may not have been reflected in polling.

-The prediction flies in the face of many other experts who predict that Biden is certain to win, while others concur that he could be facing a bigger challenge than surveys have indicated, as The Inquisitr previously reported.
+The prediction flies in the face of many other experts who recently predicted that Biden is certain to win.
+Meanwhile, others have concurred that he could be facing a bigger challenge than surveys have indicated, as The Inquisitr previously reported.